Bank of Canada Act

+Synopsis

 Prior to 1934, Canada had no central bank and fragmented control of the banking system.
-The Canadian Bankers Association took the role of regulating the bank system since 1891 and the Bank of Montreal was the government's banker.
-In The Bank of Canada Act, 1934, The Bank of Canada was incorporated as a central bank "to regulate credit and currency in the best interests of the economic life of the nation ... and generally to promote the economic and financial welfare of the Dominion."
+The Canadian Bankers Association, founded in 1891, held some administrative roles within the bank system, and the Bank of Montreal had been the government's banker since 1817.
+In The Bank of Canada Act, 1934, The Bank of Canada was incorporated by the 17th Canadian Parliament under the Bennett administration as a central bank "to regulate credit and currency in the best interests of the economic life of the nation ... and generally to promote the economic and financial welfare of the Dominion."
 The initial capital was CA$5 million, consisting of shares of fifty dollars each for public subscription.

 Under Section 24, it was given the sole right to issue notes payable to the bearer on demand and issue notes to any amount.
 Under Section 25, these notes (known as legal tender) could be converted to gold at the head office in Ottawa, in the form of bars containing approximately four hundred ounces of gold.
 The bank continues in the current Act to be the sole institution to issue notes.
 The bank must provide an adequate supply as required for circulation in Canada.
 The Act requires all banknotes of the Canadian dollar to be approved by the Minister of Finance for "form and material".

 The bank had to maintain a reserve as security against its outstanding notes and deposit liabilities.
 This was an amount of gold coin and bullion comprising 25% of the notes and deposit liabilities, silver bullion and foreign exchange.
 The bank also held the Government of Canada's supply of gold and silver and Government of Canada securities.
 The bank was required to provide to the Minister of Finance each Wednesday a statement of assets and liabilities, which was published the following week in the Canada Gazette.